 Traditionally the French plum was dried and kept over a long period of time when refrigerators did not exist and winter meant months with few fruits or vegetables.
 Prunes were almost as precious as salt and were used to bargain wages during the 15th century.
 The French Prune was introduced to the states by Pierre and Louis Pellier, brothers who went to California for the Gold Rush, started a nursery business near San Jose in 1856 with plum cuttings they brought from France.
 Today they are sought by connoisseurs around the world.
 The French prune is very sweet, rich flavor with tender, fine-textured flesh.
 Medium-sized prune plum of red to violet purple skin over amber flesh.
 Delicious for eating fresh, baking, chutneys, and drying.
 Long-lived and self-fertile.
+Certified Organic sold out.

 Growing Considerations for French Prune

 Mature Size: 12-16 ft. summer prune to maintain 8 ft. tree

 Recommended Spacing: 12-16 ft. summer pruned 8 ft.spacing

 Ripens: Late August